 Deep in the Central African Republic (CAR) lies an unknown wildlife refuge that is starting to thrive once again

-Chinko is a Public-Private Partnership (PPP) with the CAR Ministry of Environment for Sustainable Development of Water, Forests, Hunting and Fishing.African Parks has a mandate to manage this important protected area for 50 years.
-This partnership assures that Chinko supports local communities, protects the ecosystem, and maintains economic value through tourism – providing the key to a sustainable future for this unique ecosystem.View Partners
+Chinko is in a Public-Private Partnership (PPP) with the CAR Ministry of Water and Forests, Hunting and Fishing (MEFCP).
+This partnership assures that Chinko protects the ecosystem, supports local communities and maintains economic value by providing the key to a sustainable future for this unique ecosystem.View Partners

 Sign up to be the first to hear #GoodNews happening around African Parks.×